tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 - Performance $P$ of a computer program on task $T$
 - Experience $E$

-If a computer program gains performance improvement on $T$ by leveraging experience $E$
+If a computer program gains performance improvement on $T$ by leveraging experience $E$, it can be said that the computer program learns from $E$ with respect to $T$ and $P$.

+- Experience is often embedded in